This post may contain referral/affiliate links. Please read my disclosure for more info.

 I cut two strips of binding from a matching blue batik and sewed the binding on by machine.
 I used my 15-91 vintage Singer sewing machine.

-I have been making printables lately and thought this would make a neat background for a Free Weekly Planner that you can download and use.
+I have been making a few printables lately and thought using a photo of this table runner would make a neat background for a Free Weekly Planner that you can download and use.

 If you liked this post, you’ll want to take a look at my more detailed tutorials for string tablerunners: